haomingpeng/Crytography-and-Network-Security-2021-Fall/README.md

 ## :mask: Adjustments for Distance Learning (if necessary)

 * Roll call: A form will be sent during each lecture session such that you have to fill in a passcode exposed by Professor Sun in that session along with your name and student ID.
-* Exams: The exams will be opened-book but with much harder problem.
+* Exams: The exams will be opened-book but with much harder problems.
 * Grading:

   Activity | Percentage